Kyelin25/sdmx-friendly/information_model/Constraints/ContentConstraint.md

 serviceUrl: The URL of an SDMX-compliant web service from which the external object can be retrieved.

 structureUrl: The URL of an SDMX-ML document containing the external object

+version: A version string following an agreed convention.

+validFrom: Date from which the version is valid.

+validTo: Date from which version is superceded.

+id: string

+uri: Url

+urn: Urn